Importance Announcement: Apricity is ceasing all operations from 1st January 2025

 IVF for single women in the UK follows several main steps:

-2. A woman’s eggs are collected in a procedure called egg collection.
+• A woman’s eggs (either the patient's or a donor's) are collected in a procedure called egg collection.

-4. An embryologist supervises the fertilisation into embryos.
+• An embryologist supervises the fertilisation of the combined eggs and sperm into embryos.
 After a few days, the best embryo will be collected for transfer, while surplus embryos are frozen.

 Discover IVF